rashidch/rashidch.github.io/_posts/2020-07-30-Polynomial_Regression.md

 # Implemeting Regularized Polynomial Linear Regression from Scratch using Numpy
+## Outline

-## We will use Least Square Errors and Newton's method optimization to optimize the loss
+.
+We will use Least Square Errors and Newton's method optimization to optimize the loss